 The ABFE Executive Committee consists of the current elected officers of the ABFE: Chairperson, Vice-Chairperson, Treasurer, and Secretary.

-The ABFE Executive Committee is responsible for conducting elections, development and administration of certification programs and examinations, and supervision of proceedings regarding possible certification revocation.
+The ABFE Executive Committee is responsible for organizing and hosting one meeting either in person, virtual, or a combination of the two.
+In person aspect of meetings will occur at either the North American Forensic Entomology Conference or American Academy of Forensic Sciences Conference.
+The meeting will be restricted to Members and Diplomates.
+It is also responsible for conducting elections, development and administration of certification programs and examinations, and supervision of proceedings regarding possible certification revocation.
+Quorum for any vote is set at 50 percent of Members and Diplomates combined participating.

 ARTICLE III